Skip to main content

 • A standardized name ("stdForm"), optionally localized (see Presentation Language).

-• A relevance score ("relevance") from 0 to 100, representing the importance of the tag in relation to both the article and the customer's needs.
+• A relevance score ("relevance") from 0 to 100, representing the importance of the tag to the content of the article (see this guide).

-• Third-party identifiers (e.g., Wikidata, IPTC Media Topics).
+• Third-party identifiers (e.g., Wikidata, IPTC Media Topics) and other custom features in the feats object.

 • The type of the knowledge base item (person, organization, location, event, product, general).